On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 \subsection{Architecture and algorithm}

-To learn our policies, we implemented an architecture with three distinct modules.
-First, a recurrent neural network with gated recurrent units \cite{GRU} and parameters \(\psi\), \(\text{GRU}_{\psi}\).
+To learn our policies, we implemented the three-module architecture shown in Fig. \ref{fig3}.
+First, a recurrent neural network with gated recurrent units (GRU) \cite{GRU} and parameters \(\psi\), \(\text{GRU}_{\psi}\).
 Second, two critic networks \(Q_{\theta_1}\) and \(Q_{\theta_2}\), with target networks \(Q_{\theta_1'}\) and \(Q_{\theta_2'}\).
 Third, an actor network \(\pi_{\phi}\) with target network \(\pi_{\phi'}\).
-Fig. \ref{fig3} shows an overview of how the modules interact, while the text below details the loss functions we minimized.
+As discussed below, this architecture was intended to mitigate both extrapolation error and state aliasing.

-\textbf{State representation.} \(\text{GRU}_{\psi}\) was trained to approximate a \(\mathcal{H} \to \mathcal{S}\) map by learning compact representations from histories of observations and actions \cite{recurrent_DPG_SVG}.
-As shown in (\ref{eq:gru_loss}), this was done in a supervised manner, focusing on predicting both future observation vectors \(\mathbf{o}^i_{t+1}\) and mortality \(m^i\), where \(\hat{m}^i_t\) is the death probability predicted at time \(t\).
+\textbf{State representation.} \(\text{GRU}_{\psi}\) was trained to approximate an \(\mathcal{H} \to \mathcal{S}\) map by learning compact representations from histories of observations and actions \cite{recurrent_DPG_SVG}.
+As shown in \eqref{eq:gru_loss}, this was done in a supervised manner, focusing on predicting both future observation vectors \(\mathbf{o}^i_{t+1}\) and mortality \(m^i\), where \(\hat{m}^i_t\) is the death probability predicted at time \(t\):

-The mortality prediction term (\ref{eq:m_loss}) was down-scaled by 0.2 to encourage the learning of representations that could capture both relevant short-term dynamics and long-term outcomes.
+The mortality term \eqref{eq:m_loss} was down-scaled by 0.2 to encourage representations that captured both relevant dynamics and long-term outcomes according to validation performance.

-\textbf{Double critic.} On top of those representations, we trained \(Q_{\theta_1}\) and \(Q_{\theta_2}\) to independently estimate expected cumulative rewards for continuous medication doses: that is, to approximate maps \(\mathcal{S} \times \mathcal{A} \to \mathbb{R}\) by estimating the expected return \(G_t\) given a specific reward function \(r\).
-Each of the critics consisted of a multi-layer perceptron (MLP) trained to minimize the mean squared error between its value estimates and Bellman targets.
-As shown in Fig. \ref{fig3}, this was computed using the lowest prediction among both networks.
+\textbf{Double critic.} We trained \(Q_{\theta_1}\) and \(Q_{\theta_2}\) to predict the expected cumulative reward for medication doses based on our state representations.
+That is, to approximate maps \(\mathcal{S} \times \mathcal{A} \to \mathbb{R}\) by estimating the return \(G_t\) given a reward function \(r\).
+Each critic consisted of a multi-layer perceptron (MLP) trained to minimize the mean squared error between its action-value estimates and Bellman targets \(y^i_t\):